William Finlay, 2nd Viscount Finlay: High Court judge

-In 1924, Parliament passed resolutions under the Supreme Court of Judicature Act 1910 to authorise the appointment of two additional High Court judges to cope with the arrears of cases in the King's Bench Division.
+In 1924, Parliament passed resolutions under the Supreme Court of Judicature Act 1910 to authorise the appointment of two additional High Court judges to deal with the arrears of cases in the King's Bench Division.
 Finlay was duly appointed to one of the new positions in December 1924.
 The appointment again caused some controversy, as his father was still judicially active.
 The Law Times remarked that:Sir William Finlay ... must be accounted as a singularly fortunate man ... after but twenty-three years at the Bar, for no apparent Professional reason, he is passed over the heads of those who have undoubted prior claims for consideration and whose appointment would have strengthened the King's Bench.However, there was subsequently little complaint about the way in which he carried out his judicial duties.
 On the bench, Finlay tried the revenue list, which he inherited from Mr Justice Rowlatt, and presided over a number of notable criminal trials.
 In 1925, he tried Norman Thorne for murder.
 His summing-up speech, which singled out the forensic evidence of Sir Bernard Spilsbury for the prosecution over those of several defence witnesses, proved to be controversial.
 In 1932, he tried 31 Dartmoor prison rioters over sixteen days, taking three hours to pronounce sentence.
 In 1935, he tried Reginald Woolmington (of Woolmington v DPP fame) for murder; the jury was unable to come to a verdict, and Woolmington was tried again before Mr Justice Rigby Swift.
 In 1938, he tried the 17-year-old Owen Meakin for the murder of his father.
-Norman Birkett convinced the jury to return a verdict of manslaughters by referring to the father's behaviour towards his family, and Finlay sentenced Meakin to a short term of twelve months' imprisonment.
+Norman Birkett KC convinced the jury to return a verdict of manslaughters by referring to the father's behaviour towards his family, and Finlay sentenced Meakin to a short term of twelve months' imprisonment.

 In 1925, Finlay was appointed to chair the Committee on Legal Aid for the Poor, charged with examining English legal aid arrangements.
 The Committee's two reports, on criminal legal aid (1926) and civil legal aid outside of the High Court (1928) concluded that no major reform of the English legal aid system was necessary, a conclusion much criticised later.
 Memorably, rejecting a submission that a system of "legal hospitals" should be established, the second report stated that "It is manifestly in the interests of the State that its citizens should be healthy, not that they should be litigious."

 Upon the death of his father in 1929 Finlay succeeded as the second Viscount Finlay.
 In 1937, he became ex officio Railway and Canal Commissioner for England and chairman of Wiltshire Quarter sessions.